Which Chinese car brands are in Australia in 2025?

 The future of Chinese car brands in Australia

-Having seen how much success the likes of SAIC and GWM have had in recent years, it looks like it won’t be too long before future Chinese brands are seen in Australia.
+Having seen how much success the likes of SAIC and GWM have had in recent years, it looks like it won’t be too long before more Chinese brands are seen in Australia.
 One such brand will be Chinese giant Geely which plans to launch several brands in Australia in 2024 and 2025.
 This will come through their line of models as well as from acquiring the likes of Volvo into their banner in recent times.
 This means that exclusive brands such as Polestar and Lynk & Co will also be visible on Australian shores shortly.

 But they will not be the only Chinese brands arriving.
 There looks set to be a host of Chinese EV brands looking to capitalize on the EV boom just like BYD has.
 This includes Zeekr – a brand that has had huge success in China with small EV vehicles.